 Hello everyone and welcome to the Legion Discipline Priest Guide!
 I am Jak or AutomaticJak, Priest Healer for Vision on US-Kel'thuzad.
-I've been raiding in WoW for almost 6 years straight with my most recent accomplishment of finishing Mythic Nighthold US-15, World 69th.
+I've been raiding in WoW for almost 6 years straight with my most recent accomplishment of finishing Mythic Tomb of Sargaras US-13th, World 51st.

 Discipline in Legion has changed drastically from Warlords of Draenor, but it bears a familiarity with Mists of Pandaria's iteration.
 Discipline's absorbs have been heavily dampened with Power Word: Shield receiving a cooldown of 7.5 seconds, along with Divine Aegis and Spirit Shell being removed.
 Atonement has now been pushed to the forefront of the Discipline playstyle, with a slight twist in how it has worked in previous expansions.
 In Mists of Pandaria, damaging an enemy resulted in healing to the most damaged ally; in Warlords of Draenor, Atonement healing went to a damaged ally though not necessarily the MOST damaged; and now in Legion we're in control of who is healed by Atonement.

 Atonement in Legion is a buff applied to the target by casting Power Word: Shield, Plea, Shadow Mend or Power Word: Radiance.
 After Atonement is applied, damage dealt to enemies is converted to healing on allies with Atonement and is amplified based on your Mastery rating.
 Discipline in Legion is quite a complex, fast paced, and enjoyable spec to play that can deal considerable damage (usually a bit below a tank) and decent healing (usually a bit below a full healer).